-I hadn’t (at this point in 2014) worked on other Redgum gear before except for one sub-woofer amp.
-I have however worked on a great deal of audio and laboratory gear over the years.
-I had heard rumours that Redgum gear was overpriced and used low-grade parts.
+I hadn’t (at this point in 2014) worked on other Redgum gear before except for a sub-woofer amp.
+I have however worked on a great deal of hi-fi and laboratory gear over the years.
+I’d heard rumours that Redgum gear was overpriced and used low-grade parts.
 I was able to find out for myself when a customer brought in a Redgum RGi120 amplifier for service.

 Fan cooling enables smaller heatsinks to be used than would otherwise be possible with convection cooling.
 This is usually done to save money, small heatsinks and fans are cheaper to manufacture and than large heatsinks.
-The Krell KSA 150 for example operates in class-A and generates an enormous amount of heat, but there is no fan to be found.
+The Krell KSA-150 for example operates in class-A and generates an enormous amount of heat, but there is no fan to be found.
 Krell went down the path of massive heatsinking, which is costly, but quiet and very reliable.

 I strongly dislike Lelon capacitors and other cheap Chinese caps like them.
 In my opinion, they do not belong in an amplifier like this, and yes they really DO make a difference sonically and in terms of reliability.
 There are lots of cheap ‘green caps’, which are a metalised polyester capacitor.
-MKT types by ERO/Wima/Siemens have better characteristics, but of course cost more too.
+Film types by ERO/Wima/Siemens have better characteristics, but of course, cost more.

 Nonsense!
-The number of contacts in the signal path is exactly the same, whether using one stereo pot (two mono pots ganged together) or two mono pots – each channel has exactly the same number of contacts!
+The number of contacts in the signal path is exactly the same whether using one stereo pot or two mono pots.
+Each channel has exactly the same number of contacts, same signal path etc!
 It’s this pseudo-scientific nonsense that reduces brand credibility and that commenters defending the brand fall for.

 A Better Way

-I was surprised, let’s just say that I was shocked when I first looked inside this thing.
+Let’s just say that I was shocked when I first looked inside this thing.
 Sure, it works and I am a fan of simple solutions, but there are more elegant and robust solutions to this problem.
 The volume knob had just been pulled out of the rubber hose because the glue had failed.
 The shafts didn’t even line up with the potentiometer mountings.

 Because of how the shafts are angled, relative to the case, the knobs are also not square to the front panel, nor can they ever be.
 Perhaps Redgum has improved things since this amplifier was made – I sincerely hope so.